 Ensuring continuity of learning

-Schools and settings are expected to plan for a number of scenarios for the 2020/21 academic year.
+Schools and settings are expected to plan for a number of scenarios moving forward.
 This is to include any future lockdown situation.
 The learning and well-being needs of vulnerable and disadvantaged learners must be considered fully as part of that planning process.

 Local authorities, schools, settings and partner agencies have shown great resilience to date.
 There have been many examples of creative and flexible ways of working.
 Local authorities, schools and settings will have identified aspects of their approaches that have worked well and those that may require refinement.

-The Minister for Education is clear that the priority for all education settings, as they increase their operations and as they prepare to welcome learners in September 2020, is the well-being of its learners.
+The Minister for Education is clear that the priority for all education settings continues to be the well-being of its learners.

-Estyn has recently published a suite of reports that provide a brief overview of how education settings have supported learners’ well-being and learning.
-Separate reports are available on approaches from primary schools, secondary schools, special schools and pupil referral units.
+Estyn has published a suite of reports that provide a brief overview of how education settings have supported learners’ well-being and learning.
+Separate reports are available on approaches from primary schools, secondary schools, special schools, pupil referral units and further education institutions.

 In addition, Insights into how independent schools and specialist colleges have responded during the COVID-19 pandemic highlights the approaches taken by this diverse sector in supporting learners during the pandemic.
 The Estyn report presents a number of cameos that profile the work undertaken in relation to adapting learning, supporting transition, developing learners’ skills and establishing routines to assist in reducing anxiety.